jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 return "List __" + $1 + "__ added as a combo-list linked to:\n. " + links.join("\n. ") + "\n\n";
 ```
 __
-lists addcombo {list name} {sub list 1} {sub list 2}... - Create a combo-list named {list name} that is linked to the sublists given as {sub list 1}, {sub list 2}, etc.  A "combo-list" is a list who's items are all of the items of its linked sublists.
+lists addcombo {list name: required, name} {sub list 1: optional, name} {sub list 2: optional, name}... - Create a combo-list named {list name} that is linked to the sublists given as {sub list 1}, {sub list 2}, etc.  A "combo-list" is a list who's items are all of the items of its linked sublists.

 __